User Permission and Attribute Synchronization¶

 CloudBolt comes with a sync action enabled by default that can automatically grant CloudBolt permissions to a user based on their LDAP permissions.
 For each LDAP utility you create in CloudBolt, you will need to map its OUs and groups to their equivalent CloudBolt Groups and Roles.

 To set up the user permission sync, you’ll need to create some mappings:

 - Go to Admin → LDAP Authentication Settings → your LDAP utility.

 - Click the New LDAP Mapping button on the Mappings tab.
 The first dialog lets you select the LDAP OU and group that the user must match in order to receive CloudBolt roles.
 You’ll need the full LDAP distinguished name, which can be found in the object’s properties in AD.
-If this mapping will grant the global Super Admin role, you will also set that here.
+If this mapping will grant any global roles, you will also set those here.

 - Repeat step 3 as necessary if you want this mapping to grant roles in multiple groups.

 - To test your mappings, click the Sync Mappings button.
 You’ll be able to select a user and do a dry run of the sync action to see which roles the user would receive.

 Roles granted by mappings are additive: if a user is be impacted by more than one mapping, they will receive all the roles in each mapping.